 There may be more to your tires than you think—and it goes well beyond seasonality and vehicle type.
 Today’s consumer has a lot of options and many factors to consider beyond the happy-go-lucky summer tire.
-We talk to Jim Davis, tire expert and Goodyear® public relations manager, to shed some light on the subject.
+We talk to Jim Davis, tire expert and Goodyear® public relations manager, to shed some light on the subject of types of tires.

 “Tires really matter—the four tires on a vehicle are the only points that touch the road surface.
 A tire has to transmit grip, traction, cornering performance, braking and ride—in any weather.”
 So, it’s worth the investment.